jamktiko/tc-productlab-manual/tc-productlab-manual.md

 ##### 5. The Discussion and Questions

-How satisfactionary are the teams answers to judges questions.
+How satisfactory are the teams answers to judges questions.
 Can the team discuss about their idea in meaningful way and what is the quality of the discussion.

 ### Career portfolio

 The aim of the career portfolio is to show acquired skills with a view to applying for jobs in the field.
 In practice, there should be two parts one's own skills and a self-assessment.
 A comprehensive and representative collection of samples of the work done during the course is selected for the career portfolio.
 The career  portfolio is compiled from the base portfolio.
 During the course, the student collects all the material related to their know-how: essays, abstracts, reports, drafts and intermediate work, in addition to the actual work.
-In addition, it is a good idea to store all feedback and evaluations, self-assessments and analyzes, notes, concept maps, pictures and photos, learning diaries, or other logs of this kind in your basic portfolio.
+In addition, it is a good idea to store all feedback and evaluations, self-assessments and analyses, notes, concept maps, pictures and photos, learning diaries, or other logs of this kind in your basic portfolio.
 Although the evaluation only measures the implementation and presentation of the career portfolio, the basic portfolio is a good tool and it describes the development of individual skills over time.
-If the basic portfolio is done well and carefully, it can be used to assess and analyze the development of one's own skills.
+If the basic portfolio is done well and carefully, it can be used to assess and analyse the development of one's own skills.

 In the career portfolio, the student tells about their own skills and it describes the student's strengths, views and areas for further study.
 As an appendix to this analysis, the student attaches samples of the best work (and/or what they are the proudest of) they have done for the project.
 What is noteworthy, especially for game content creators, is the fact that employers often want to see the workflow and intermediate results in career portfolios, not just the end results.